-Overall materiality: €325,000, which represents 0.5% of total assets.
+Overall materiality: €408,000, which represents 0.5% of total assets.

-Inventory valuation Valuation of investment property
+Inventory valuation Fair valuation of investment property Valuation of the public car park

 As part of designing our audit, we determined materiality and assessed the risks of material misstatement in the financial statements.
 In particular, we considered where the directors made subjective judgements; for example, in respect of significant accounting estimates that involved making assumptions and considering future events that are inherently uncertain.
 As in all of our audits, we also addressed the risk of management override of internal controls, including among other matters consideration of whether there was evidence of bias that represented a risk of material misstatement due to fraud.